A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Related work and motivation

-\section{Related Work and Motivation}
+\section{Related work and motivation}

-Early GNN models for knowledge graphs are relational variations of message passing neural networks.
+Early GNNs for knowledge graphs are relational variations of message passing neural networks.
 A prototypical example is the RGCN architecture~\cite{SchlichtkrullKB18}, which extends graph convolutional networks~(GCNs)~\cite{Kipf16} with relation-specific message functions.
-CompGCN~\cite{vashishth2020compositionbased} and several other models~\cite{Yu2020GeneralizedMG} follow this line of work with differences in the specific choices for the aggregate, update and message functions.
-In essence, these models encode \emph{unary} node representations, and they typically rely on a \emph{pairwise decoder} function to predict the likelihood of a link which is known to have limitations for link prediction~\cite{LabelingTrick}.
-There is a good understanding of the expressive power of these models~\cite{wl-relational}, and we frame these results within our setting and prove slightly more general versions (\Cref{sec:background}, since they form the basis for the rest of our results.
+CompGCN~\cite{vashishth2020compositionbased} and several other architectures~\cite{Yu2020GeneralizedMG} follow this line of work with differences in their aggregate, update, and message functions.
+These architectures encode \emph{unary} node representations and typically rely on a \emph{pairwise decoder} function to predict the likelihood of a link which is known to be suboptimal for link prediction~\cite{LabelingTrick}.
+There is a good understanding of the expressive power of these architectures~\cite{wl-relational}: we generalize these results in \Cref{sec:background}, since they form the basis for the rest of our results.

-A different approach is given for single-relational graphs by SEAL~\cite{seal}, where the idea is to encode (labeled) subgraphs (instead of nodes).
-GraIL~\cite{GraIL} extends this idea to knowledge graphs, and one important virtue of these models is that they are \emph{inductive} even if there are no node features in the input graph.
-The idea is to use a form of labeling trick~\cite{LabelingTrick} based on pairwise shortest path distances in sampled subgraphs, but these models suffer from scalability issues.